prismv/DB48X-on-DM42/doc/0-Overview.md

   DB48X-only extension that returns more precise textual information, and should be preferred both for readability and future compatibility.

+* Expressions between quotes are always algebraic expressions, unlike on HP calculators, where a number or a name in quotes is parsed as a number or name.
+The `Type` for `'N'` is `9` on DB48x vs. `6` on HP calculators.
+  Parsing names always behaves like in programs, and is consistent for arrays and lists as well.
+By contrast, on HP calculators, if you enter `« 'N' N »` and edit it, you get a quoted name followed by an unquote, but if you enter `{ 'N' N }`, you get `{ N N }` as a resulting object, which is not very consistent, and makes it harder to programmatically use lists to create programs (e.g. using `→Program`).

 * DB48X has a dedicated data type to represent multi-variate polynomials, in addition to the classical RPL-based algebraic expressions.